AaronTraas/Notes/Recipes/Instant Pot Irish Beef Stew.md

 ## Directions
 1. **Prepare the steak:** Pat dry chuck roast, season generously with salt and ground black pepper.
-2. **Brown Chuck Roast Steak:** Heat up Instant Pot by using “Sauté” function.
-Add enough olive oil to the instant pot to coat the whole bottom.
-Carefully place seasoned side of chuck steak in Instant Pot.
+2. **Brown Chuck Roast Steak:** Heat up pressure cooker set to “Sauté” on high.
+Coat pan in the pressure cooker with a thin layer of oil.
 Add chuck to Instant pot.
 Brown for 10 minutes on each side.
 Remove and set aside.
 2. **Sauté Vegetables:** Add additional oil to Instant Pot if necessary.
     - Add onions and shallots, sauté until softened.
     - Add garlic, sauté for 30 secs until fragrant.